WeshGuillaume/linear-genetic-programming/README.md

 # What's this?

 Genetic programming is am algorithm that can create code in order to solve a problem.
-Find out more on wikipedia
+Find out more on wikipedia.
+I tried to use a very strict functional style to gain modularity.

 # Asm